DimaTivator/DimaTivator/README.md

 ## ITMO University Student from Russia

 - 📫 How to reach me: https://t.me/DimaTivator
-- 🎓 First-year student at ITMO University cse
+- 🎓 First-year CSE student at ITMO University